JuliaAPlavin/Uncertain.jl/README.md

 julia> @b xu .+ 1
 1.201 ms (4 allocs: 15.259 MiB)
 ```
-Other packages tend to have orders-of-magnitude overhead: `Measurements.jl` because they handle linear correlations, and `MonteCarloMeasurements.jl` because they use Monte-Carlo samples to represent uncertainties. 📊
+Other packages tend to have orders-of-magnitude overhead: `Measurements.jl` because it handles linear correlations, and `MonteCarloMeasurements.jl` because it uses Monte Carlo samples to represent uncertainties. 📊

-Those other packages have a much higher performance overhead, but they certainly have advantages over `Uncertain.jl`. ⚖️ In particular, here we only handle operations on independent uncertain values.
+Those other packages have much higher performance overhead, but they certainly have advantages over `Uncertain.jl`. ⚖️ In particular, here we only handle operations on independent uncertain values.
 All functions that involve only one uncertain number like `exp(x::Uncertain.Value)` or `x::Uncertain.Value + y::Float64` are automatically correct as there are no dependencies possible.
 Computing multivariate functions like `x::Uncertain.Value + y::Uncertain.Value` correctly requires accounting for correlations in the general case; we do not do that here.
 We have a flag one can set to control whether to assume independent values, or fail on these operations: 🛠️
 ```julia
 julia> Uncertain.assume_independent() = false